 The TNOCS by-laws allow for three membership levels: general, associate, and sustaining.
-Both general and associate members include any Tennessee private and public owners and operators of underground lines, systems, or other facilities, used for producing, storing, conveying, transmitting, or distributing communications, electricity, power, light, heat, gas, oil, petroleum products, water, steam, sewerage or other commodities or service who has elected to participate in the notifications center.
+Both general and associate members include any Tennessee private and public owners and operators of underground lines, systems, or other facilities used for producing,

+Providing a greater voice in the operation of TNOCS could help some stakeholder groups accept changes in Tennessee's utility damage prevention laws and practices. storing, conveying, transmitting, or distributing communications, electricity, power, light, heat, gas, oil, petroleum products, water, steam, sewerage or other commodities or service who has elected to participate in the notifications center.
 General members pay charges of not less than \$1,000 per year and have voting privileges-one vote for each \$1,000 paid.
 Associate members pay less than \$1,000, but have no voting privileges.